-Three miles (5km) north of Uppsala, Gamla Uppsala was once an important town, the seat of Swedish royalty and where many important funerals were held.
+Three miles (5km) north of Uppsala, Gamla Uppsala was once an important town, the seat of Swedish royalty and the site of many historic funerals.
+It was an important religious and cultural centre as early as the 3rd century AD, and ancient sources identify the site as the power centre of the legendary Yngling dynasty of Swedish royalty.
 The Uppsala temple oversaw rites and sacrifices to the Norse gods in the pre-Christian era, and it was said that Odin himself resided there.
-As Christianity overtook Europe, the temple was burned and the stone church of Gamla Uppsala was built in the 12th century.
-The church still stands today, along with a vast grave field of 2-3,000 ancient burial mounds, and the remains of several houses.
-Gamla Uppsala also has a small museum detailing the rich history of the town.
-The town is accessible from Uppsala by bus.
+As Christianity overtook Europe, the ancient temple was burned and the stone church of Gamla Uppsala was built in the 12th century.
+The church still stands today, along with a grave field of about 250 burial mounds.
+Once, between 2,000 and 3,000 ancient burial mounds could be found at Gamla Uppsala but farmlands have encroached on the archaeological treasures.
+Gamla Uppsala also has a small museum detailing the rich history of the town, and a few historic old buildings.
+Today, Gamla Uppsala has a population of under 20,000 and it is a picturesque little town, well worth a visit for its historical atmosphere and pretty setting.
+The town is accessible from Uppsala by a quick bus trip.